 - better connections between South Geelong Station, Kardinia Park precinct and businesses on Moorabool Street.

 New road layout for South Geelong

 Part of the upgrade includes changes to traffic flow around the station.
 This will create room for the construction of a shared walking and cycling path as well as an entrance and forecourt to the new second platform.
 These changes will help to improve safety in the area.

 Carr Street will become a one-way street, from Swanston Street to Yarra Street.

 These changes will improve safety and prevent congestion at the Yarra and Swanston Street level crossings.

 Traffic flow along Carr Street will be streamlined.
-This will enable pedestrians and cyclists to access the new shared path.
+This will enable pedestrians and cyclists to access the new walking and cycling path.

-The refined road layout design is being finalised by the Department of Transport and the City of Greater Geelong.
+The refined road layout design is being finalised by the Department of Transport and Planning and the City of Greater Geelong.
 We will continue to update the community as the road layout is finalised.